 He earned his bachelor’s degree in sports performance/exercise science from Berry College in 1995 and spent two years in the Navy before beginning his coaching career in 1998.

 Brizard is married to the former Julie Schneider of St. Louis.
-They are the proud parents of four-year-old Izabella Corinne.
+They are the proud parents of five-year-old Izabella Corinne.

 Daniel Brizard/Playing and Coaching Experience